aaronrancsik/prismedia/README.md

                 See nfo_example.txt for more details --platform=STRING  List of platform(s) to upload to, comma separated.
-                     Supported platforms are youtube and peertube (default is both) -h --help  Show this help.
+                     Supported platforms are youtube and peertube (default is both) --language=STRING  Specify the default language for video.
+See below for supported language. (default is English) -h --help  Show this help.
   --version  Show version.